homezhan/artoolkit-docs/Marker_Training/marker_multi.md

 # Multimarker Tracking
 In ARToolKit the term *multimarker* (as a single word) has a special meaning.
 Rather than meaning the use of more than one marker at a time, it refers specifically to the use of multiple square markers fixed to a single object.
 Multimarker tracking has special support in the ARToolKit API and allows for a number of tracking performance and stability enhancements.

 In multimarker tracking, the markers can have arbitrary relationships to each other, but these relationships must remain fixed.
-In practise, the most common multimarker arrangement is multiple markers on a single flat sheet, as in the examples provided with ARToolKit:
+In practice, the most common multimarker arrangement is multiple markers on a single flat sheet, as in the examples provided with ARToolKit:
 ![4x3 (lower) and 8x6 (upper) barcode multimarker examples.][Example_multimarker_barcode]

 Many other useful arrangements are possible, e.g. the cube example also provided with ARToolKit:
 ![The printed, and assembled cube example.
-This cube works with the multiCube example in ARToolKit for Desktop.][Example_multimarker_cube]
+This cube works with the multiCube example in ARToolKit on desktop.][Example_multimarker_cube]

 Some of the benefits of multimarkers include: